johnpangalos/blog.pangalos.dev/content/posts/a-lack-of-progress-report.md

 ## make.it.rust

-I really like Rust, I mean like really like it, I've started putting in on my sandwiches!
+I really like Rust, I mean like really like it, I've started putting it on my sandwiches!
 Well until I got tetanus.
 (<a href="https://www.mcgill.ca/oss/article/did-you-know/rust-doesnt-cause-tetanus" target="_blank">Well
 Actually</a> 🤓) Anyway, in the context of game development there are three